dxos/dxos/docs/docs/specs/v0/composer-2.md

 `Tree` is responsible for rendering all `GraphNodes` provided by plugins, and provides a state to the global `AppState` reflecting the currently selected node(s).

+In order to populate the `Tree`, plugins are first asked to present their lists of children with no `parent` node.
+This generates the first level items in the Tree.
+Then, for each node ad-nauseum, plugins are asked to return more children until the tree reaches a steady state.
+This allows plugins to add nodes to each other's nodes.

 `SpacesPlugin` provides the entire graph in this example, starting with nodes for each ECHO space, followed by subnodes representing queries or specific types, followed by objects of each type.

 `Selection` is responsible for sensing what nodes are selected by reading the relevant area in `AppState`, obtaining a reference to the selected `GraphNodes` and the nested ECHO objects they represent, and passing them to a `<Surface />` which knows how to choose the right component to render that ECHO object with.